loicortola/nodemcu-espress/samples/json-api/README.md

 # Sample simple-api

-This sample serves all endpoints in the routes/ folder, secured by an api-key.
+This sample serves all endpoints in the routes/ folder, and returns application/json results with CJSON.

+**N.B.: You need to have a NodeMCU built with the CJSON module for this sample to work.**

 ## Procedure
 Upload the following files to your NodeMCU:

 1. Espress base files
- * plugins/auth_api_key.lc => auth_api_key.lc
  * espress.lc
  * http_default_handler.lc
  * http_request.lc